infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

           nic_on_boot: true
           nic_name: eth0

-Instantiation of the virtual machines can be run from our `telemetry-framework-rhv` source directory with Ansible, much like we've been doing previously.
+Instantiation of the virtual machines can be run from our `telemetry-framework/rhv` source directory with Ansible, much like we've been doing previously.
 The following commands are run on your bastion machine.

-    cd ~/src/github/redhat-nfvpe/telemetry-framework-rhv
+    cd ~/src/github/redhat-nfvpe/telemetry-framework/rhv
     ansible-playbook -i inventory/hosts.yml --ask-vault-pass playbooks/vm-infra.yml

 After your virtual machines have instantiated, the next steps are to install your OpenShift environment to the virtual machines.

+> **Actually...**
+>
+> In the `vm-infra.yml` file you'll see now that we actually leverage the installation
+> of OpenShift at the same time as VM instantiation.
+This section may not be directly
+> applicable to you now.